vertexproject/synapse/docs/synapse/userguides/analytical_model_tags_analysis.rst

 You believe that "Threat Group 12 was the first group to use the zero day associated with CVE-2021-9999".
 To prove or disprove this hypothesis, you could query Synapse for all files (``file:bytes`` nodes) that:

-- are known to exploit CVE-2021-9999 (e.g., have a tag such as ``rep.vt.cve_2021_9999``)
+- exploit CVE-2021-9999 (i.e., have a tag such as ``rep.vt.cve_2021_9999``), and
-- are associated with a known threat cluster or threat group (e.g., are tagged ``cno.threat.<cluster>``)
+- are associated with a known threat cluster or threat group (i.e., are tagged ``cno.threat.<cluster>``)

-If you have data for any associated phishing messages, you can pivot from the malicious XLSX files to their associated emails (``inet:email:message:attachment -> inet:email:message``) and look for the phishing message with the oldest date in order to identify the threat group associated with that earliest known email - and whether that group was Threat Group 12 or some other group.
+If you have data for any associated phishing messages, you can pivot from the malicious XLSX files to their associated emails (``inet:email:message:attachment -> inet:email:message``) and look for the phishing message with the oldest date.
+By identifying the threat group associated with the earliest known email, you can determine whether the zero-day was first used by Threat Group 12 or some other group.

 You are able to take tags associated with simple assessments ("this file exploits CVE-2021-9999" or "this file is associated with Threat Cluster 12") and combine nodes (files / ``file:bytes``), properties (``inet:email:message:date``), and tags to answer a more complex question.
-That's the power of Synapse (and of a good analytical model / set of tags)!
+That's the power of Synapse!

 ..
 NOTE::